lithnet/access-manager-docs/README.md

 **Modern authentication options**

-The web app supports traditional integrated windows authentication, as well as external authentication providers such as [ADFS](configuration/setting-up-authentication/setting-up-authentication-with-adfs.md) or 3rd party OpenID Connect providers such as [Azure AD](configuration/setting-up-authentication/setting-up-authentication-with-azure-ad.md) and [Okta](configuration/setting-up-authentication/setting-up-authentication-with-okta.md).
+The web app supports traditional integrated windows authentication, as well as external authentication providers such as [ADFS](configuration/setting-up-authentication/setting-up-authentication-with-adfs.md) or 3rd party OpenID Connect providers such as [Microsoft Entra ID](configuration/setting-up-authentication/setting-up-authentication-with-azure-ad.md) and [Okta](configuration/setting-up-authentication/setting-up-authentication-with-okta.md).
 Using an external authentication provider allows you the option of providing additional protections for the application such as multifactor authentication.

 #### Download the app